Foster care: Higher Education

 Approximately 10% of foster youth make it to college and of those 10%, only about 3% actually graduate and obtain a 4-year degree.
 Although the number of foster youth who are starting at a 4-year university after high school has increased over the years, the number of youth who graduate from college continues to remain stable.
-A study of 712 youth in California, the results revealed that foster care youth are fives times less likely to attend college than youth who do not go through foster care.
+A study of 712 youth in California, the results revealed that foster care youth are five times less likely to attend college than youth who do not go through foster care.
 There are different resources that offer both financial and emotional support for foster youth to continue their education.
 Simultaneously, there are also many barriers that make getting to a college or university difficult.

 Borton describes some of the barriers youth face in her article, Barriers to Post-Secondary Enrollment for Former Foster Youth.
 A few of those barriers include financial hurdles, navigating through the application process with little to no support, and lack of housing.

 Many studies have shown that there are a few factors that have seemingly played a role in the success of foster youth making it to and graduating from a college or university.
 While having financial resources for foster youth is a huge help, there are other components to look at.
 Beginning with having support for these youth at the high school level.
 In order for foster youth to obtain a college degree, they must enroll at a university first.

 Out of the different factors that play in increasing college enrollment such as youth participating in extended foster care, reading ability, etc., youth who received assistance or had supportive relationships from adults, were more likely than youth who did not have supportive relationships, to enroll at a university.

 At colleges across the nation, there are programs that are specifically put in place to help youth who have aged out of the foster care system and continued into higher education.
 These programs often help youth financially by giving them supplemental funds and providing support through peer mentor programs or academic counseling services.
 While funding is an important key in helping get through college, it has not been found as the only crucial component in aiding a youth's success.

 A study done by Jay and colleagues provides insight on what youth view as important in helping them thrive on a college campus.
 The study, which had a sample of 51 foster youth, used Conceptual Mapping to break down the different components of support that may be important for youth to receive on a college campus.
-It is important to take in the different factors that can be helpful for youth at a university and to look beyond providing financial support.